 Sub-Accounts are a 5 character optional part of the accounting string that allows tracking of financial activity within a particular account.
-Central Contracts and Grants Accounting will create sub-accounts for Cost Sharing, and those Sub-Accounts will begin with the letters “CS”.

 Instead of associating budget, actuals and encumbrances with an account, you can specify a sub-account within that account to apply these entries.
 Sub-accounts are often used to help track expenses when several different activities may be funded by the same account.

 For example, a large organization may have money in a general account that is used by several different areas of that organization.
 The organization might segregate the budgets for each of the areas into Sub-accounts such as 'Marketing,' 'Research,' and 'Recruitment.
 When expenses are applied to the account they can be applied to the sub-account level, allowing direct comparisons between the budget and the actual income and expenditures of these smaller categories.
 Because all of the activity is still within a single account, it is still easy to report on the finances of the overall account.

 To establish a Sub-Account, users can initiate a Sub-Account document.